jacobkap/crimebythenumbers/docs/pdf-tables.md

                            "deaths")
 ```

 Since each table is so similar our function will only need a few changes in the above code to work for all three tables.
 The object *border_patrol* has all four of the tables in the data, so we need to say which of these tables we want - we can call the parameter `table_number`.
 Then each table has a different number of columns so we need to change the `str_split_fixed()` function to take a variable with the number of columns we input, a value we'll call `number_columns`.
-We rename each column to their proper name so we need to input a vector - which we'll call `column_names` - with the names for each column.
+We rename each column to its proper name so we need to input a vector - which we'll call `column_names` - with the names for each column.
 Finally, we want to have a parameter where we enter in the data which holds all of the tables, our object *border_patrol*, we can call this `list_of_tables` as it is fairly descriptive.

 We do this as it is bad form (and potentially dangerous) to have a function that relies on an object that isn't explicitly put in the function.
 It we change our *border_patrol* object (such as by scraping a different file but calling that object *border_patrol*) and the function doesn't have that as an input, it will work differently than we expect.
 Since we called the object we scraped *sector_profile* for the first table, let's change that to *data* as not all tables are called Sector Profile.